middleman/middlemanapp.com/source/basics/helper_methods.html.markdown

 ---
-title: Template Helpers
+title: Helper Methods
 ---

-# Template Helpers
+# Helper Methods

 Template helpers are methods which can be used in your dynamic templates to simplify common HTML tasks.
 Most of the basic methods should be very familiar to anyone who has used rails view helpers.
 These helpers are all built on the Padrino Framework, [view the full documentation here].